svchinche/tech-topics-with-demo/kubernetes/README.md

 "imagePullPo|...
 ```

+*Solution::*
-Solution :: If you are using any integer variable in environment section, keep that value in double quote </br>
+If you are using any integer variable in environment section, keep that value in double quote </br>
 use value: "8080" instead value: 8080